sreayas-me/bot/README.md

 2. Fill in your tokens and IDs
 3. Hope you didn't commit them to git
 4. (You probably did)
+5. Set up your MongoDB URI in the config

 ## 🏗️ Built With